 - 4. Noise, however generated, which is a nuisance to others, may be a matter for complaint and disciplinary action.
-Please be especially considerate at night in public spaces, both indoors and out.
-Anyone who is upset by undue noise should complain in the first instance to the noisemaker or the Porters' Lodge, and finally to the Deans. - 5.
+Please be especially considerate at night and in or near student accommodation where people may be trying to work or sleep.
+Anyone who is upset by undue noise is under no obligation to confront the noisemaker in person if they prefer not to.
+They may contact the Porters' Lodge in the first instance, and, where appropriate, the Deans. - 5.
 Audio and video equipment must not be played in undergraduate rooms, except through headphones, between 11.00pm (midnight on Saturdays) and 8.00am.
 They may be played quietly from 8.00am to 11.00pm, but neighbours' need to work must be respected.
 Audio and video equipment may be used in common rooms quietly at any time, although anyone disturbed by the noise may ask that they are switched off. - 6.
 Musical instruments may not be played in your room except through headphones, or with the Principal's permission. - 7.
 The gym door must be closed when the gym is in use.
 Noise in the gym must not be heard beyond the room itself.
 Please wear headphones if you wish to listen to music in the gym, the use of speakers is not allowed.
 Guests are not permitted to use the College gym facilities. - 8.
 Mobile telephones must be switched off or on silent mode, with vibrate mode turned off in the Library, during meetings with the Principal, in tutorials, classes, seminars or lectures, in College committees, in Chapel, in Hall during Collections, and on any other occasion when they may disrupt the academic life, administrative work, or communal social life of the College.